agvantibo-again/NixOS4Gaming/ReadME.md

 If you just enable flatpaks in NixOS you will have to install them as you would in any other distro, which is not a declarative way of doing it.
 However, thanks to gmodena we can install Flatpaks declaratively: https://github.com/gmodena/nix-flatpak

 Why Flatpak?
 Sandboxing and proprietary software.
 I like to sandbox my browser and most internet-facing software.
 I didn't sandbox Steam for ease of integration with things such as MangoHud (your performance overlay).
 Other software uses Flatpak as their official means of distribution such as OBS.
 I also provided you with Flatseal so you can easily change flatpak permissions and Warehouse so you can snapshot and clean up old data.
 Blame the Universal Blue team for me liking Flatpak ;)
-Bear in mind that you can still install nix packages without, the Flatpaks are an addition.
+Bear in mind that you can still install nix packages the normal way, the Flatpaks are an addition.

 ### OBS and DaVinci-Resolve
 If you are a content creator who likes to share their gaming-related content.